Srekel/the-debuginator/README.md

 A super sweet hierarchical scrollable accordion debug menu intended for games.

-It's onceptually based on the one I wrote at Fatshark for Warhammer End Times: Vermintide, where it was used extensively by everyone.
+It's conceptually based on the debug menu I wrote at Fatshark for **Warhammer: End Times – Vermintide**, where it was used extensively by everyone.
 Quote by one of the designers during the Christmas party: "The debug menu saved man-years for us".
+He was drunk.
+But not wrong.

 ## Current status